open-sdg/open-sdg/docs/translation.md

 <h1>Translation</h1>

-This platform is designed to be multilingual can be fully translated into any number of languages.
+This platform is designed to be multilingual and can be fully translated into any number of languages.
 Here are the key parts of the platform that should be translated:

 1. The user interface (buttons, labels, etc.)
 2. Indicator data disaggregation